Lexi King: Storylines

 Lexi first appears in July 2007 hanging around Home Farm.
 Rodney Blackstock (Patrick Mower) asks her to leave but she tells him she is related to the family.
 While he goes to check, she climbs into the house via the kitchen window, and when she is found, Carrie Nicholls says Lexi is her younger sister.
 Lexi stays in Emmerdale, and Carrie insists she get a job.

 Lexi soon starts at The Woolpack as a barmaid.
 While Carrie and Lexi's relationship is difficult, Lexi is close to Carrie's daughter, Scarlett (Kelsey-Beth Crossley), and makes friends with Chas Dingle (Lucy Pargeter).
 Eli Dingle (Joseph Gilgun) discovers that Lexi was previously in prison in Mexico.
 After leaving "The Woolpack", she gets a job at Eric's factory, and in late 2008, is appointed supervisor, over many more experienced and long-serving employees, causing resentment from other workers but they come round eventually.

 In September 2007, Lexi, Chas and Debbie Dingle (Charley Webb) steal a necklace worth £50,000 from a jewellery auction at Home Farm.
 Lexi cuts the power and, in the dark, Debbie snatches the necklace and hides it in her jacket.
 They plan to get Eric Pollard (Chris Chittell) to sell it and split the money four ways.
 However, Debbie is unhappy with this, so she and Eric plan to tell Chas and Lexi that the necklace was a fake and quietly sell it later, splitting the money between themselves.
-However, Lexi hears Debbie and Pollard discussing this and they fight but the necklace is lost down a drain.
+However, Lexi hears Debbie and Eric discussing this and they fight but the necklace is lost down a drain.
 Horrified, Carrie asks Lexi what has happened to her since their mother died and Lexi tells her that she knows Carrie is her real mother.
 Carrie gave birth to her when she was 14 and her parents adopted baby Lexi.
 Lexi wanted Carrie to acknowledge that they were mother and daughter but Carrie refused.
 She did, however, tell Lexi that her father's name was Barry and was three years older than her.
 Carrie had been impressed with him because he had a car but wasn't in love with him.
 Disappointed, Lexi leaves the village for a while.

 On her return, Lexi starts sleeping with Ross Kirk (Samuel Anderson), unaware that he is also sleeping with Chas.
 Carl realises and tells Lexi who, furious, tells Chas.
 Chas sees that Lexi is interested in Carl King (Tom Lister) and warns her to stay away from him but Lexi ignores her and sleeps with Carl, in the hope he would make her Scarlett's trustee at King & Sons.
 Matthew becomes trustee and when Chas finds out about Lexi and Carl, she wants nothing more to do with them.